A Short Guide to Residential Purchase and Sale Closings in Ontario

 Purchasing, selling, or mortgaging your real estate property?

 A home purchase or sale is one of the biggest financial decisions a person can make.
 It is important to make sure the deal is secure, deadlines are met, the title is clear, and any issues that may arise are resolved quickly and efficiently.

 How to Stress Test Your Mortgage

-I was thinking to buy a house, and I have so much thinking and planning to consider.
-I need to assess myself if I could afford it and lay out all the possible worst-case scenario in case something happened due to a job loss or unforeseen expenses.
-It is like gearing-up when it is cloudy and buying travel insurance when considering a long trip or vacation.
-It is the same way taking the types of mortgages.
+Buying a house takes so much consideration and planning.
+You need to assess if you could afford it and consider all the possible worst-case scenarios in case something happens due to a job loss or unforeseen expenses.
+It is like gearing up when it is cloudy and buying travel insurance when planning a long trip or vacation.
+It is the same way when taking a mortgage.

 The Office of the Superintendent of Financial Institutions (OSFI) introduced new, tighter mortgage rules, requiring borrowers with uninsured mortgages (those putting a down payment of 20 percent or more) to undergo a stress test.
 As of Jan.
 1, 2018, uninsured borrowers must now qualify as a new minimum rate — the greater of the Bank of Canada’s five-year benchmark rate, which currently sits at 4.99 percent, or 200 basis points higher than their mortgage rate.

 While the stress test aims at ensuring that borrowers can afford mortgage rate hikes, some sources are questioning — if not outright opposing — the latest mortgage rule.